Abhishek-VG/react-rollup-boilerplate/README.md

 ## Welcome to react-rollup-boilerplate

-This is a project which intends to help developers who wants to create a library using rollup.
+This is the project which intends to help developers who wants to create libraries using rollup.

 ### Steps to run the project